Alpha (Sevendust album)

 Alpha is the sixth studio album by American rock band Sevendust.
 The album was released on March 6, 2007.
 It is the band's second album featuring Sonny Mayo on rhythm guitar and the first with him as part of the writing process.
-Alpha is also the first album by the band to be released under the Warner-affiliated Asylum Records, making Sevendust the first metal/rock band on that label (the rest being hip-hop and rap artists).
-The tracks "Driven" and "Feed" were featured on the video game, WWE Smackdown vs Raw 2008.
+Alpha is also the first album by the band to be released under the Warner-affiliated Asylum Records, making Sevendust the first rock band on that label.